migration

 EDI enrollment is the long pole

-Payer enrollment is the constraint that determines cutover date, not data migration.
-CMS Electronic Billing and EDI Transactions guidance and most payer enrollment portals describe a process that takes several weeks per payer at minimum, with significant variance by payer type and state.
+Payer enrollment sets the cutover date, not data migration.
+CMS Electronic Billing and EDI Transactions guidance and most payer enrollment portals describe a process of several weeks per payer at minimum, with wide variance by payer type and state.

 AdvancedMD's clearinghouse has historically connected to Optum's EDI infrastructure, and in 2025 AdvancedMD launched a migration to Waystar as a preferred clearinghouse partner.
-Early adopters reported positive outcomes in the transition, but the practical effect for billing companies leaving AdvancedMD is that some payer enrollments established through the legacy Optum connection may not have been fully re-established through Waystar before the exit.
-Practices that migrated to Waystar within AdvancedMD in 2025 and then moved to a new platform may encounter payer enrollment states that are unclear — the Optum agreement is gone, the Waystar agreement was recent, and neither carries to Stedi automatically.
+Early adopters reported good results, but for billing companies leaving AdvancedMD, the effect is that some payer enrollments set up through the legacy Optum connection may not have been fully re-established through Waystar before exit.
+A practice that moved to Waystar within AdvancedMD in 2025 and then to a new platform can land in an unclear enrollment state: the Optum agreement is gone, the Waystar agreement was recent, and neither carries to Stedi.

 Medi routes claim submission through Stedi, handling 837 professional and institutional submissions, 835 ERA receipt, 270/271 eligibility, 276/277 claim status, and 277CA claim acknowledgments.
-Stedi payer connections are not configurable per billing company — Stedi is the connection, and enrollment at Stedi is the enrollment that matters.
-Start that work the day the contract is signed, not at cutover.
+Stedi payer connections are not configurable per billing company.
+Stedi is the connection, and enrollment at Stedi is the enrollment that counts.
+Start that work the day the contract is signed.

 A few AdvancedMD-specific enrollment realities to plan for:

-AdvancedMD's Claim Inspector scrubbing is tightly coupled to clearinghouse infrastructure.
-When the clearinghouse changes, the scrubbing rules that apply to your submissions change with it.
-Claims that passed the Claim Inspector against AdvancedMD's preferred clearinghouse may produce different scrub results when submitted through Stedi's editing layer — expect a calibration period in the first two to four weeks of production.
+AdvancedMD's Claim Inspector scrubbing is coupled to its clearinghouse.
+When the clearinghouse changes, the scrub rules applied to your submissions change with it.
+Claims that passed Claim Inspector against AdvancedMD's preferred clearinghouse can return different scrub results through Stedi's editing layer, so expect a calibration period in the first two to four weeks of production.

 835 ERA enrollment is separate from 837 claim submission enrollment.
-Missing the ERA enrollment means cash gets posted from paper EOBs during the interim, which adds reconciliation work and creates audit trail gaps.
+Miss the ERA enrollment and cash gets posted from paper EOBs in the interim, which adds reconciliation work and opens audit-trail gaps.
 Confirm ERA enrollment at Stedi before cutting over payment posting.

 Medicare and Medicaid require separate EDI agreements per state Medicaid plan, and Medicaid timelines run weeks longer than commercial payers.
-BCBS enrollment varies by state; the Texas and Florida BCBS processes are different.
+BCBS enrollment varies by state; the Texas and Florida BCBS processes differ.

 Parallel-run plan

-The legacy A/R closeout and the forward-only Medi cutover run side by side for two weeks at minimum.
-The shape that protects revenue looks like this:
+The legacy A/R closeout and the forward-only Medi cutover run side by side for two weeks at minimum:

 New billing on Medi starts the day after cutover for any encounter with a date of service after the cutover date.

-AdvancedMD continues to receive and post 835 ERAs for claims with dates of service before cutover for sixty to ninety days, under the legacy A/R closeout arrangement.
-The outgoing arrangement must include explicit agreement that ERA routing and posting continue for the legacy claim set during this window.
+AdvancedMD keeps receiving and posting 835 ERAs for claims dated before cutover for 60 to 90 days, under the legacy A/R closeout arrangement.
+The outgoing arrangement must explicitly agree that ERA routing and posting continue for the legacy claim set during this window.

-Both systems post ERAs for the first two weeks so totals can be reconciled by payer and by day.
-This is where clearinghouse routing discrepancies surface — the Waystar connection in AdvancedMD and the Stedi connection in Medi handle different claim sets, and the totals need to match.
+Both systems post ERAs for the first two weeks so totals reconcile by payer and by day.
+Clearinghouse routing discrepancies surface here: the Waystar connection in AdvancedMD and the Stedi connection in Medi handle different claim sets, and the totals have to match.

-The outgoing AdvancedMD arrangement reports A/R aging weekly until legacy claims are either paid, denied and appealed, or written off per agreed thresholds.
+The outgoing AdvancedMD arrangement reports A/R aging weekly until legacy claims are paid, denied and appealed, or written off at agreed thresholds.

-Daily reconciliation meetings between the billing company teams in each system for the first two weeks, weekly thereafter.
-What gets caught in those meetings: ERAs that landed in AdvancedMD for dates of service that belong in Medi's forward-only set, and payer responses that came through Medi's Stedi connection for claims that are still in AdvancedMD's legacy A/R.
+Hold daily reconciliation meetings between the teams in each system for the first two weeks, then weekly.
+They catch ERAs that landed in AdvancedMD for dates of service belonging to Medi's forward-only set, and payer responses that came through Stedi for claims still in AdvancedMD's legacy A/R.

 Apply what the first cutover taught.
-Payer enrollment delays that were longer than expected, Stedi scrub edits that fired on claim types the Claim Inspector had been passing, posting rules that needed re-implementation — all of these become known quantities before the next client moves.
+Payer enrollment delays longer than expected, Stedi scrub edits that fired on claim types Claim Inspector had passed, posting rules that needed re-implementation: each becomes a known quantity before the next client moves.

-Move the largest and most complex clients last, after the operational pattern is stable.
+Move the largest, most complex clients last, after the operational pattern is stable.

-If client practices hold their own AdvancedMD agreements separately from the billing company agreement, those contracts may not renew in the same month.
-Map all renewal dates before setting the migration schedule.
-A client whose AdvancedMD contract renews in September costs significantly less to migrate if the cutover happens before that renewal rather than the month after.
+If client practices hold their own AdvancedMD agreements apart from the billing-company agreement, those contracts may not renew in the same month.
+Map every renewal date before setting the schedule.
+A client whose AdvancedMD contract renews in September costs far less to migrate if cutover lands before that renewal rather than the month after.

 The CBO migration angle

-Billing companies running AdvancedMD's Central Billing Office have a different starting point than a single-practice migration.
-CBO provides a single login across multiple providers and locations, with independent reporting per provider and user-level access controls over which staff can reach which practice.
+Billing companies running AdvancedMD's Central Billing Office start from a different place than a single-practice migration.
+CBO gives a single login across multiple providers and locations, with independent reporting per provider and user-level access controls over which staff can reach which practice.
 It is a genuine multi-client management layer, and billers who have worked in it for years have operational patterns built around it.

-The migration consideration for CBO users is that the CBO's configuration does not exist as exportable data.
-The permission structure — which users can access which client practices, what they can see within those practices, whether offshore staff can reach certain clients — lives in AdvancedMD's access control layer.
-That structure needs to be documented manually before migration and rebuilt from scratch in Medi.
+The migration consideration is that CBO configuration is not exportable data.
+The permission structure (which users reach which client practices, what they see inside them, whether offshore staff can reach certain clients) lives in AdvancedMD's access control layer.
+Document it manually before migration and rebuild it in Medi.

-Medi's multi-practice architecture starts from the billing company as the workspace rather than adding a multi-client layer to a practice platform.
-Cross-practice denial queues, all-practices A/R views, and practice-scoped permission groups are the organizing principle rather than features added on.
-The billing company operations page describes how that workspace is structured in practice.
+Medi's multi-practice architecture starts from the billing company as the workspace rather than bolting a multi-client layer onto a practice platform.
+Cross-practice denial queues, all-practices A/R views, and practice-scoped permission groups are the organizing principle, not add-ons.
+The billing company operations page describes how that workspace is structured.

-Every user's access scope — which client practices they can reach, what permission level they hold in each, and whether any permissions are granted at the provider level rather than the practice level.
+Every user's access scope: which client practices they reach, what permission level they hold in each, and whether any permission is granted at the provider level rather than the practice level.

 Any payer-level billing rules or EDI settings managed at the CBO level rather than the individual practice level.
-AdvancedMD allows some configuration to live in the CBO layer; those settings are not visible in the per-practice PM data export.
+AdvancedMD lets some configuration live in the CBO layer, and those settings are not visible in the per-practice PM data export.

 Client-level reporting templates and any custom A/R aging or denial dashboard configurations.
 Those are configuration, not data, and they rebuild from scratch on any new platform.